aim-41tt/aim-41tt/README.md

 I am a java Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
 - :telescope: I work as a teacher by programming and contribute to teaching students how to develop desktop and server applications.

-- :seedling: I study writing technical content.
+- :seedling: I'm learning to write bots for discord.

 - :zap: In my free time, I solve problems in javaRash and read technical articles.